Havanero/langgraph-n8n/README.md

-# Re-Active AI Agent with Large Number of Tools
+# Re-Active AI Agent with Large Number of Tools - Including RAG retrieval tool
 ## Example of using langgraph nodes and edges with langchain tools

 ### Load, Split, Emnbed, Store